 Yale University is committed to creating a diverse and inclusive environment and considers applicants for employment without regard to, and does not discriminate on the basis of, an individual’s sex, race, color, religion, age, disability, status as a veteran, or national or ethnic origin; nor does Yale discriminate on the basis of sexual orientation or gender identity or expression.

-Yale School of Drama seeks a senior professor to teach, oversee faculty and curriculum, recruit students, and serve in administrative capacity for a leading three-year conservatory MFA stage management program.
-Position also serves as Stage Management Advisor for Yale Repertory Theatre.
-Applicants should show leadership in the field, significant professional work in the theater at an advanced level, teaching experience, and demonstrated commitment to practices promoting equity, diversity, and inclusion.
+This position will be responsible for the supervision of the costume shop, the costume shop staff, and the execution of costumes for YSD/YRT productions; position will also serve as the adviser/supervisor for graduate students and guest costume designers.
+Additionally, this position will be responsible for teaching up to two graduate-level courses in costume production per semester, as agreed upon with the Chair of Technical Design and Production.
+Applicants should show leadership in the field, significant professional work in the theater at an advanced level, teaching experience, and demonstrated experience showing a commitment to promoting equity, diversity, and inclusion.
 Position requires advanced interpersonal, written and verbal communication, strategic thinking, prioritization, time-management, and problem solving skills, as well as a strongly demonstrated commitment to safety in the entertainment industry.
-The appointment will be as an Associate Professor Adjunct or Professor in the Practice of Stage Management for an initial term of up to three (3) years, beginning July 1, 2019, renewable, and includes competitive salary with full faculty benefits.
+The appointment will be as an Assistant Professor Adjunct for an initial term of up to two (2) years, beginning July 1, 2019, renewable, and includes competitive salary with full faculty benefits.
 To apply please submit a cover letter, C.V., and three (3) letters of reference.
-Materials should be submitted through Interfolio, which is free to applicants: http://apply.interfolio.com/53364.
-Review of applications will begin September 1, 2018.
+Materials should be submitted through Interfolio, which is free to applicants: http://apply.interfolio.com/57766.
+Review of applications will begin December 16, 2018.

 Open Rank Search in Dramaturgy and Dramatic Criticism